27 Feb Power vs Vinyasa Yoga: all you need to know

 All pathways of yoga are great (and none are better than others) but, with so many types, knowing what the differences between them all can become quite confusing.
 One question most commonly asked is, “what is the difference between Power Yoga and Vinyasa Yoga” and we don’t blame you for being confused.

 The word ‘vinyasa’ comes from the Sanskrit term ‘nyasa’, meaning ‘to place’ and the prefix vi, meaning ‘in a special way’.
 In vinyasa yoga, the body moves in sync with the breath, creating fluid and smooth movements, so it’s also known as “flow” yoga.
 Power yoga is based on these same principles, but is typically way more athletic and physical which is why it is growing in popularity in gyms, not just yoga studios.
+Additionally, there is also Power Vinyasa which combines elements from both styles of yoga.

 Let’s shed some light on it all in a bit more detail.